-The Education Portfolio is your non-stop-shop for all things networking, careers and equity related.
+The Education Portfolio is your one-stop-shop for all things networking and careers related.
 The Education Portfolio offers a diverse range of workshops, seminars, information and career events to enrich students’ professional development.
-Education aims to be a bridge between university and the real world as well as inform students on potential career and mentoring options available.
-We boast one of the largest education portfolios nation-wide and we were privileged to offer students the following events in 2017:
+The Education Portfolio aims to be a bridge between university and the real world as well as inform students on potential career and mentoring options available.
+We boast one of the largest education portfolios in the country offering students the following events in 2018:

 For all education enquiries, please contact our Director of Education at firstname.lastname@example.org

-For all mentoring enquiries, please email our Mentor Office at firstname.lastname@example.org
+For all further mentoring enquiries, please email our Mentor Officer at email@example.com

 Aboriginal & Torres Strait islander (ATSI) portfolio

-In keeping with the spirit of Reconciliation, we acknowledge the Traditional Owners of the lands where QUT now stands, and recognise that these have always been places of teaching and learning.
+In keeping with the spirit of Reconciliation, QUTLS acknowledges the Traditional Owners of the lands where QUT now stands, and recognise that these have always been places of teaching and learning.
 We wish to pay respect to their Elders - past, present and emerging - and acknowledge the important role Aboriginal and Torres Strait Islander people continue to play within the QUT community.